pksrivas/MSc_Genomic_Medicine_Saanvi_Jiteendra_2026/README.md

 reditR provides statistical tools for detecting differentially RNA-edited (DRE) sites from SPRINT-derived read-count tables.
-It is the statistical downstream layer of the SPRINT pipeline — it does not run alignments or detect editing sites itself.
+It is the statistical downstream layer of the SPRINT pipeline.

 ## Installation